mofe-stack/PeerConf/README.md

 filtering and agreement checks start at the first finisher. completion probes stop a trace once it has committed to its answer, and that answer becomes its vote.

-`peerconf/` is the method. `deepconf/` is the baseline, reimplemented from the paper since adaptive sampling was not in the official release. that is the consensus stop, which ends a question once the leading answer holds 95% of the confidence-weighted vote, `V(a) / sum(V) >= 0.95`, where a trace's weight is its lowest window confidence.
+`peerconf/` is the method. `deepconf/` is the baseline which is reimplemented from the paper since adaptive sampling was not in the official release. that is the consensus stop, which ends a question once the leading answer holds 95% of the confidence-weighted vote, `V(a) / sum(V) >= 0.95`, where a trace's weight is its lowest window confidence.